mcSamuelDataSci/CACommunityBurden/myCBD/technical.md

 <br>

 *  Data source
      * Hospitalization data are based on 2016 nonpublic Patient Discharge Data received from the [California Office of Statewide Health Planning and Development (OSHPD)](https://oshpd.ca.gov).
-OSHPD provides such files from inpatient data they collect from California-licensed hospitals in California.
+OSHPD provides such files from inpatient data they collect from California-licensed hospitals.
 The data set consists of a record for each inpatient discharged from a California-licensed hospital.
 Licensed hospitals include general acute care, acute psychiatric, chemical dependency recovery, and psychiatric health facilities.
 Data are not collected from Veteran's Administration, Military or other Federal Hospitals or from Tribal Hospitals.
      * Detailed information for the current OSHPD Patient Discharge Data and data system can be found [here](https://oshpd.ca.gov/ml/v1/resources/document?rs:path=/Data-And-Reports/Documents/Request/Data-Documentation/DataDictionary_PDD_2018_Nonpublic.pdf) and a link to the 2016-specific data can be found [here]( https://oshpd.ca.gov/data-and-reports/request-data/tools-resources/data-documentation/).

 <br>